 Aftercare programs should be tailored to the individual based on their problems, needs, and what works best with their lifestyle.
 For example, an addiction recovery center may develop an aftercare program that involves ongoing therapy sessions and membership in a support group or 12-step program.
 Physical activity is also important.
 Studies show that exercise can be an effective treatment for drug addiction.

 People who use Adderall recreationally run a very high risk of developing a dependency and addiction to the drug.
 Adderall addiction can have serious short-term and long-term effects that can even be fatal.

 If you or someone you know is addicted to Adderall or exhibiting negative health effects due to using Adderall, it is important to address the situation immediately.
-Talk to professionals at an addiction recovery center like Zinnia Healing to find out how you can break an Adderall addiction for good.
+Talk to professionals at an addiction recovery center like Zinnia Health to find out how you can break an Adderall addiction for good.
 We are available to speak to you 24/7 at (855) 430-9439.